arve0/geogebra-wiki-translation-helper/README.md

 # GeoGebra Wiki translation helper #
 Scripts for helping translation of the GeoGebra manual on the wiki.

-Uses JSON-cache to avoid server and bandwidth strain.
-ReUse `./report cache language-code` to update cache.
+Uses cache to avoid server and bandwidth strain. **Remember** to update cache once in a while! `./report cache language-code`

 Helps with:
 - Generating reports